Tudor Castle: A Landmark at Hersheypark | 1973 – 2019

 Hersheypark’s entrance in 1968.

-When R. Duell & Associates and Hersheypark worked to create a modern Hersheypark, a major consideration was where people would enter into the renovated park.
+R. Duell & Associates partnered with Hershey Estates (now known as Hershey Entertainment & Resorts Company).
+They worked to create a modern Hersheypark.
+The main consideration was where people would enter into the renovated park.
 Hersheypark did not have a gate, so anyone could enter the park anywhere.
 However, the park did have a main entrance at the corner of Park Avenue and Park Boulevard.
-The idea was to relocate the main entrance to the west end of the park, partially in the Sunken Garden adjacent the old Hershey Park Pool and the Hershey Museum.
+The plan was to move the main entrance to the west end of the park.
+It would be partially in the Sunken Garden, next to the old Hershey Park Pool and the Hershey Museum.

-With Hersheypark being gated in 1971, the plan was to transition to having a new main gate, placed between two themed regions – Tudor Square and Rhineland – by having five gates in 1971, one temporary main entrance in 1972, and then the new main entrance as part of Phase II of the R. Duell & Associates renovation plan in 1973.
+Hersheypark was gated in 1971.
+The plan was to transition to a new main gate.
+It was placed between two themed regions – Tudor Square and Rhineland.
+They had five gates in 1971.
+There was one temporary main entrance in 1972.
+Then the new main entrance was part of Phase II of the R. Duell & Associates renovation plan in 1973.

-Early concepts included a Sky Ride to be attached to Tudor Castle, but that was scrapped, and a Sky Ride building opened in central Rhineland in 1974.
+Early concepts included a Sky Ride to be attached to Tudor Castle.
+Nevertheless, that idea was scrapped.
+A Sky Ride building opened in central Rhineland in 1974.

 To read more about this transition, click here.